Do you prefer any major?

 Is there housing available for graduate students on campus?

 Regis does not offer graduate student housing on campus.
 We offer a limited number of apartments associated with the University off campus to Rueckert-Hartman College for Health Profession students.
-The majority of DPT students live within a 5-20 minute commute from campus in apartments or homes for rent.
+The majority of DPT students live within a 5 to 20 minute commute from campus in apartments or homes for rent.
 Once admitted to the program, the Office of Admissions works with incoming students to help those that are interested get connected with roommates.
 Additionally, incoming new students are paired with a current student to help them make a smooth transition to Regis.

 What is the program's focus/teaching style?